saberzero1/habitica-google-calendar/README.md

 ## Verifying installation

-To verify the installation, create a calendar entry with description for today in the Google Calendar set as `calendarName`.
+To verify the installation, create a calendar entry with a description for today in the Google Calendar set as `calendarName`.

 Manually execute the `scheduleToDos()` function and wait for it to finish.

-Your entry should appear in Habitica as a To Do item.
+The entry should appear in Habitica as a To-Do item.